Tito-Lounge/Isabot/README.md

 # Isabot
- Discord bot of my friend (?) to keep a niceness streak.
+Retired Discord bot of my now girlfriend.
+Used to keep a niceness streak, but now she is nice to me all the time! :D

 Requires discordpy and pandas to be installed.